Anxiety Disorder And Other Basic Psychology Words Everyone Should Know

 Support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.

-Important psychology words
+Important basic psychology words and psychological terms

 Like other fields in medicine and human sciences, psychology can have specific terms repeated based on context.
 For non-specialists, some terminology may seem confusing.
 However, many terms used in psychology are also used in everyday life.
 Knowing the following terms may help you communicate thoughts and feelings or find support from a psychologist.